 5-Star Students is a program LHHS uses to track and encourage student engagement.
 Studies show that when students are involved, they are more likely to perform better academically, have fewer disciplinary issues, and attend more school days.
-5-Star Students can help us keep track of rosters, event attendance, positive behaviors, check in for tutoring, surveys/voting, and even hall passes!
-Staff will be scanning student ID cards (school issued or digital ID) to record participation and award points.
-Students can view their account on our school webpage or by downloading the 5-Star Students app.
+5-Star Students can help school officials keep track of rosters, event attendance, positive behaviors, check in for tutoring, surveys/voting, and even hall passes!
+Staff or students can scan student ID cards (school issued or digital ID) to record participation and award points.
+Students can view their account on the school webpage or by downloading the 5-Star Students app.